vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 auto s = f.c_str(); // s == "42"
 {% endhighlight %}

-Note that `fmt::format_int` automatically allocates enough space to hold the formatted output unlike `sprintf` and `karma::generate` which use a provided buffer managed by the user.
+Note that `fmt::format_int` automatically manages the buffer to hold the formatted output unlike `sprintf` and `karma::generate` which require manual memory management.
 In case of `karma::generate` you can probably use an output iterator such as `back_insert_iterator` for automatic memory management but the performance is likely to be lower.